Early Detection of Myocardial Infarction in Low-Quality Echocardiography: Introduction

 In this paper, we developed a novel three-phase approach for the early detection of MI.
 First, the \textit{entire} LV wall on each frame is segmented.
 For this purpose, the ground-truth masks for the LV wall segmentation are annotated via pseudo labeling technique (Section \ref{Pseudolabeling}).
 Then, the produced masks for each echo frame are verified under expert supervision that saved us numerous hours compared to manual labeling processes.
 After the ground-truth formation, we use an encoder-decoder Convolutional Neural Network (E-D CNN) model inspired by U-Net \cite{ronneberger2015u} (Section \ref{wallsegmentation}).
 Secondly, characteristics of the \textit{predicted} segmentation LV wall masks are extracted (Section \ref{characteristics}).
 Such characteristics include the \textit{intersections} and \textit{displacements} of LV wall segments and endocardial boundary.
 Finally, the features are fed into the classifiers in order to detect early signs of MI.
 The performance results of each classifier are compared (Section \ref{miclassresults}).
-Moreover, the outputs of the scheme provide advanced visualizations to cardiologists via color coded segments and endocardial boundary illustrations on the predicted LV wall, the displacement curves of the segment center and endocardial points, and the segment area curve (Section \ref{characteristics}).
+Moreover, the outputs of the scheme provide advanced visualizations to cardiologists via color-coded segments and endocardial boundary illustrations on the predicted LV wall, the displacement curves of the segment center and endocardial points, and the segment area curve (Section \ref{characteristics}).
 As a result, cardiologists will not only have a highly accurate MI diagnosis, they will have many crucial visual cues and measurements, which in turn can help them perform a more reliable and objective assessment.

-This study further releases the first public 2D echocardiography dataset, HMC-QU, which is created by the cardiologists at the Hamad Medical Corporation Hospital in Qatar along with the aforementioned bi-products generated by the proposed approach.
+This study further releases the 2D echocardiography dataset, HMC-QU, which is created by the cardiologists at the Hamad Medical Corporation (HMC) Hospital in Qatar along with the aforementioned bi-products generated by the proposed approach.
+HMC-QU is the first public dataset shared to the research community that serves both MI detection and LV wall segmentation.